Boston Marathon bomber's lawyer argues jury pool was tainted

 Tsarnaev was convicted and sentenced to death in 2015.

-Tsarnaev, now 26, was not present at the Thursday hearing.
-He's locked up at the most secure prison in the U.S.: the ADX Florence in Colorado, known as the Alcatraz of the Rockies.
+Tsarnaev, 26, was not present at Thursday's hearing.
+He's locked up at the most secure prison in the United States: the ADX Florence in Colorado, known as the Alcatraz of the Rockies.

 One juror went on Facebook to tag himself at the courthouse on the day of jury selection, leading a friend to urge him to "get on the jury" and send Tsarnaev to jail where "he will be taken care of."